interlay/interlay.github.io/docs/relayer/faq.md

 ### What if all Relayers go offline?

-While unlikely, if all Relayers go offline the PolkaBTC bridge will pause operation
+While unlikely, if all Relayers go offline the PolkaBTC bridge will pause operation.

+## Troubleshooting

+### No available targets are compatible with this triple.

+The secp256k1 elliptic-curve dependency used for generating Vault addresses requires a newer version of [Clang](https://clang.llvm.org/).
+Please download the latest available version for your distribution or check the minimum supported version in the build instructions.